 Despite the benefit, corporate loyalty programs for airlines, hotels, and car rental companies are not very well known.
 Instead, most loyalty programs reward individual travelers for using their services to foster brand loyalty.
 For savvy travel managers, these programs can help promote compliance with travel policies, improve traveler satisfaction, and extract more overall value.

-When creating your corporate travel strategy, consider using the best loyalty programmes available for maximum value.
+When creating your corporate travel strategy, consider using the best loyalty programs available for maximum value.